cionescu/morpheus-heroku/README.md

 ## Load a database backup

-Morpheus will fetch the latest database backup and then load it using the `pg_restore` command.
+MorpheusHeroku will fetch the latest database backup and then load it using the `pg_restore` command.

 `bundle exec rake db:load`